By 1900, as a result of the Dawes Act and the Curtis Act, approximately one-half of land previously owned by Indian tribes was owned by whites.

 Following the 2000 census, the Oklahoma delegation to the U.S. House of Representatives was reduced from six to five representatives.

-Oklahoma's growth of total education expenditures between 1992 and 2002 ranked 22nd.
+The growth of total education expenditures between 1992 and 2002 ranked 22nd.

-In 2005, Oklahoma was the 21st-largest recipient of medical funding from the federal government, with health-related federal expenditures in the state totaling $75,801,364; immunizations, bioterrorism preparedness, and health education were the top three most funded medical items.
+In 2005, Oklahoma was the 21st-largest recipient of medical funding from the federal government, with health-related federal expenditures in the state totaling $75,801,364.
+Immunizations, bioterrorism preparedness, and health education were the top three most funded medical items.

 In 2005, international exports from Oklahoma's manufacturing industry totaled $4.3 billion, accounting for 3.6 percent of its economic impact.